suchen-sci/gfn/README.md

 Max returns the maximum value in the array.

 > For float64 arrays, please use MaxFloat64.
-More details in comments of Max
+More details in comments of Max.

 ```go
 gfn.Max([]int16{1, 5, 9, 10}...)  // 10